Amelia's Jewel: Early career

-She is the daughter of French racehorse Siyouni.
-In February 2022, Amelia's Jewel had her first trials at Belmont and the Lark Hill Thoroughbred Training Complex, ridden by Patrick Carbery.
-She is one of the few racehorses to make their racing debut in a Listed race, winning the Supremacy Stakes at Ascot Racecourse by over two lengths on 5 March 2022.
+She was sired by the French racehorse Siyouni.
+In February 2022, Amelia's Jewel had her first trials at Belmont Park and the Lark Hill Thoroughbred Training Complex, ridden by Patrick Carbery.
+She is one of the few racehorses to make their debut in a Listed race, winning the Supremacy Stakes at Ascot Racecourse by over two lengths on 5 March 2022.
 Following two more dominant wins in the Group 3 Gimcrack Stakes and the Group 2 Karrakatta Plate, by a combined margin of over five lengths, she was rested for 29 weeks.
 Trainer Simon Miller then announced her intended return date to be at the Pinnacles Racing Carnival later that year.

 She resumed racing with a victory in the Listed Belgravia Stakes on October 22, followed by her first career defeat two weeks later in the Burgess Queen Stakes on Melbourne Cup day, finishing second.
 On 3 December 2022, she recorded her biggest win with a victory in the newly established Group 1 Northerly Stakes.
 She was then rested for 17 weeks.